-Lightly bunkered and with only one water hazard in play, the course at Kankakee Elks Country Club is a mid-1920s William Langford layout which was carved out of forested terrain on the banks of the Kankakee river.
+Lightly bunkered and with only one water hazard in play, the course at Kankakee Elks Country Club is a mid-1920s William Langford and Theodore Moreau layout which was carved out of forested terrain on the banks of the Kankakee River.

 Decided to stop by and play Kankakee earlier today on my way to Chicago.
 This is truly a throwback and a hidden gem.
 Green's were in great shape.
 Fescue fairways were pure as well.
 There are so many good holes here, but I'll say my favorite stretch was the closing holes from 15-18. #15 is a long uphill par 3 with a green that is atop a mound. #18 is a gentle dogleg left heading back to the lodge.